failsafe-lib/failsafe/README.md

 #### Retry Policies

-Recurrent supports flexible retry policies that allow you to express the maximum number of retries, delay between retries including backoff, and maximum duration to retry for:
+Recurrent supports flexible [retry policies][RetryPolicy] that allow you to express the maximum number of retries, delay between retries including backoff, and maximum duration to retry for:

 ```java
 RetryPolicy delayPolicy = new RetryPolicy()